kucherenko/jscpd/apps/jscpd/README.md

 ### Exit code

-By default, the tool exits with code 0 even code duplications were detected.
+By default, the tool exits with code 0 even when code duplications were detected.
 This behaviour can be changed by specifying a custom exit code for error states.